geofrontconsulting/geofront/documentation/docs/10-getting-started/20-water-and-sanitation.md

 ---
 title: Water and sanitation
+description: Your Partner for GIS, Water Asset Management, and NRW Solutions in Eastern Africa
+author: Isaac Kipkemoi
 ---

 Geofront: Your Partner for GIS, Water Asset Management, and NRW Solutions in Eastern Africa